-Between 1995 and 1996 for the Baltic States and the CIS, due to the inclusion of their mutual exchanges.
+Between 1993 and 1994 for the Baltic States and the CIS, due to the inclusion of their mutual exchanges.
 Between 1995 and 1996 for the Czech Republic, due to the exclusion of aircrafts and the movements of ships through inward processing zones, as well as the exclusion of temporary exports and imports.
+Between 1997 and 1998 for the Russian Federation due to the use of Balance of Payments methodology by GOSKOMSTAT starting 1998.

-Between 1998 and 1999 for Estonia, due to the change from the general to the special system of trade.
 Between 1994 and 1995 for the Ukraine, due to a change in data collection procedures.